wxwxwwxxx/VertebralFractureGrading/train/README.md

-## Model Training
+# Model Training

-### Environment
+## Environment

 Our training environment is based on **CUDA 11.3** and **Pytorch 1.10**.
 Other python dependencies can be installed via

 > pip install -r requirements.txt

-### Training
+## Training

 We use [DistributedDataParallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) to optimize our model on two gpus.
-You can run the following script to train your own model.
+You can run the following script to train the model.

 > python -m torch.distributed.run --nproc_per_node=2 main_distributed_contrastive.py --load_ckpt